StefansCode/i3/README.md

 # TODO
 - Add the F4 fn key for dual monitor configuration.
+- remove $mod+f for fullscreen, because fn+F11 does this too
 - Add Key combination for opening VScode, firefox and nautilus and all together

 - Add buttons for these programms in the i3bars
 - Add the currently open windows to the workspaces in the i3bar
+- add volume zu i3bar

 - Fix auto_split_toggle, because I just did something to disable it.
 I also need to figure out what it was.
-- Add pictures like in the i3 doku for my key combinations
-- remove $mod+f for fullscreen, because fn+F11 does this too